serveba/guardian/README.md

-# guardian-clj
+# Guardian

-Clojure project for checking health on several services.
+Golang project for checking health on several services.

 ## Features